jfbarahonag/platzi_FE_Developer_course/README.md

 Some elements don´t require a content  to be used, nevertheless need some special attributes to render or do something as `img` element.

 ``` <img src="image.png" alt="My image"> ```

+# Class 6

+## Anatomy of an html element : DOCTYPE, html, head & body
+All done in this class is shown in the file `class6.html`